Kofi Kingston: Intercontinental Champion (2008–2009)

-On June 25, 2008, Kingston was drafted to the Raw brand, as part of the WWE Supplemental Draft.
-In his first match as a member of Raw roster, and first championship match in WWE, he defeated Chris Jericho for the Intercontinental Championship at Night of Champions, after Shawn Michaels, whom Jericho was feuding with, attacked Jericho's manager Lance Cade.
+On June 25, Kingston was drafted to the Raw brand, as part of the WWE Supplemental Draft.
+In his first match as a member of Raw roster, and first championship match in WWE, he defeated Chris Jericho for the Intercontinental Championship at Night of Champions on June 29, after Shawn Michaels, whom Jericho was feuding with, attacked Jericho's manager Lance Cade.
 The win made him the first African-born wrestler to hold a championship in World Wrestling Entertainment.
-Kingston held the championship until SummerSlam, where he and Women's Champion Mickie James both lost their championships in an intergender "winner take all" tag team match to Santino Marella and Beth Phoenix.
+Kingston held the championship until SummerSlam on August 17, where he and Women's Champion Mickie James both lost their championships in an intergender "winner take all" tag team match to Santino Marella and Beth Phoenix.

-At Unforgiven, he appeared backstage, coming to the aid of then-World Heavyweight Champion CM Punk, who had been attacked by Randy Orton, Manu, and the World Tag Team Champions Cody Rhodes and Ted DiBiase.
+At Unforgiven on September 7, he appeared backstage, coming to the aid of then-World Heavyweight Champion CM Punk, who had been attacked by Randy Orton, Manu, and the World Tag Team Champions Cody Rhodes and Ted DiBiase.
 Soon after coming to his rescue, Kingston and Punk were paired together more often, and on the October 27 episode of Raw, the duo won the World Tag Team Championship.
-He was also involved at Survivor Series in the traditional ten-men elimination tag team match on the side of Team Batista, but was eliminated by Randy Orton.
+He was also involved at Survivor Series on November 23 in the traditional ten-men elimination tag team match on the side of Team Batista, but was eliminated by Randy Orton.
 Kingston and Punk lost the World Tag Team Championship to John Morrison and The Miz at a live event on December 13.
 At No Way Out on February 15, 2009, Kingston was scheduled to compete in the World Heavyweight Championship Elimination Chamber match but was unable to officially enter the match as he was ambushed by Edge, who took Kingston's place and eventually won the match.
-On the March 9 episode of Raw, Kingston defeated Chris Jericho after interference from Ric Flair, to earn a spot in the Money in the Bank ladder match at WrestleMania 25, but the match was won by CM Punk.
+On the March 9 episode of Raw, Kingston defeated Chris Jericho after interference from Ric Flair, to earn a spot in the Money in the Bank ladder match at WrestleMania 25 on April 5, but the match was won by CM Punk.